Aoyate drought

 The Aoyate drought was an acute meteorological drought that according to Turkana tradition affected much of the Rift Valley region of Kenya during the late 18th century or early 19th century.

+The various narratives, records and reports point to a long dry period which started c.
+1800.
+It seemingly peaked with an intensely arid time during the mid-1830s.
+This would be congruent with Krapf's (1860) mention of a "great famine of 1836".
+In the nearby region of Ethiopia, there were reports of major famines in both 1829 and 1835.

 Naming

 The word aoyate is from the Turkana language and means long dry time.
 It is the word that the Turkana use to describe this dry period in their history.

 Periodization

 Lamphear (1988) noted that chronological reckonings based on the Turkana age-set system suggested a date in the late eighteenth or early nineteenth centuries.
 He notes that concurrent drought traditions suggested in the chronological reconstruction of neighboring communities indicates that the drought affected much of the Rift Valley region.

 Records of Nile River flood stages date back to the 7th century AD and an analysis of the flood patterns and comparison with water levels in Lake Chad revealed a correlation between high Nile discharge and greater rainfall in equatorial East Africa.
 The analysis of Nile flood stages indicates a 'Minor Low' for the period 1800 to 1830, this was preceded by a 'Minor High' during the years 1725 to 1800 and was followed by a 'Minor High' which lasted between 1830 and 1870.